Vipra

 How to Increase Speed and Accuracy in CAT Exam?
 Key Tips

-One must plan exam day strategy in advance and apply it to CAT mock tests to analyse if the strategy is good or not.
-They must take CAT exam day tips from experts and past toppers on how to increase speed and accuracy.
+Plan an exam day strategy in advance and apply it to CAT mock tests to analyse if the strategy is good or not.
+Take CAT exam day tips from experts and past toppers on how to increase speed and accuracy.
 Here are a few points aspirant must keep in mind:

 Practice CAT questions: Solve a sample question and time yourself, check accuracy and time taken to solve it.
 Solve the question again.
 Check accuracy and time taken again.
 Time taken to solve a question in the second attempt will be less than the first time.
 Try, try and try again, until you achieve 100 per cent accuracy in the given time.